colingourlay/styled-hooks/README.md

 <details>
   <summary>“Wait.
 Those are <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/--*">CSS Custom Properties</a>.
 I thought they didn't work everywhere?”</summary><br>

-Don't worry! `styled-hooks` will render the following in browsers that aren't up to scratch:
+Don't worry!
+Styled Hooks will render the following in browsers that aren't up to scratch:

 ```html
 <!-- In <head /> -->